Exact number of flips required to sort a burnt stack of pancakes: Main result and method

-We first run this algorithm for $n = 21$ and $n = 25$ but we did not obtain the desired flipping sequences.
+We implemented this algorithm in Python and run the corresponding computer program for $n = 21$ and $n = 25$, but we did not obtain the desired flipping sequences.
 Hence, our results started at $n = 29$.
-For $n = 29$, this lead us to $14! \simeq 8.7 \cdot 10^{10}$ flipping sequences to try.
-For each of them, since we know that no more wastes are allowed, we can easily check in quadratic time if it is possible to sort it using only improves: each time a flip is an improve, if we denote by $i$ the pancake to the top of the stack, we know that the flip has to occur before pancake $- i + 1$.
-This algorithm provided us $20$ flipping sequences of size $45$, which were obtained in $31$ hours using $16$ cores.
-Among them, we chose one arbitrarily and we managed to generalize it to any values $n \equiv 5 \bmod 12$ as described in the next subsection.
+For $n = 29$, this leads us to $13! \simeq 6.2 \cdot 10^{9}$ flipping sequences to try.
+For each of them, since we know that no more wastes are allowed, we can easily check in quadratic time if it is possible to sort the resulting stack of pancakes using only improves: each time a flip is an improve, if we denote by $i$ the first pancake of the stack, we know that the flip has to occur before pancake $(- i )+ 1$.
+This computer program provided us $20$ flipping sequences of size $45$, which were obtained in $31$ hours using $16$ cores.
+Among them, we chose one arbitrarily and we managed to generalize it to any values $n \equiv 5 \bmod 12$ as we will describe in the next subsection.

-For $n = 33$ and $n = 37$, this would lead us to $16! \simeq 2.1 \cdot 10^{13}$ and $18! \simeq 6.4 \cdot 10^{15}$ permutations to test.
+For $n = 33$ and $n = 37$, this would lead us to $15! \simeq 1.3 \cdot 10^{12}$ and $17! \simeq 3.6 \cdot 10^{14}$ permutations to test.
 Compared to the values for $29$ the computation time would not end in reasonable time.
 To solve this problem, we randomized the generation of the permutations, hoping that the number of correct flipping sequences will also increase sufficiently so that we can find one with this random search.
 It happens that we reached both flipping sequences for $33$ and $37$ in less than two days of computation.